pilagod/l1-bridge-poc/README.md

 - `KOVAN_RPC_URL`: Kovan rpc url
 - `RINKEBY_RPC_URL`: Rinkeby rpc url

 > This project is aim for EVM-compatible chains, currently it supports `Kovan` and `Rinkeby`.
-Chains can be expanded easily, please refer to [Expand Chains](#expand-chains) for more details.
+Chains can be expanded easily, please refer to [Expand Chain](#expand-chain) for more details.

 ### Prepare ETH